AdobeDocs/dev-docs-reference/src/pages/blocks/resources/resources.md

 # Resources Block with Hero

-Combine a hero banner with a resources section to create an engaging landing page that highlights key resources and documentation links.
+Combine a hero banner with a resources section to display key documentation links.

-## Overview

-This combination is ideal for:
-- API landing pages with quick links
-- Product home pages with resources
-- Documentation hubs
-- Getting started pages

-The Resources block provides organized links to guides, references, and external resources.

 ## Syntax